mm6234/Capybara/README.md

   }
 }
 ```

-If the DoctorId cannot be coverted to integer or it does not exist , return 400 bad request.
+If the doctor `id` cannot be coverted to an integer or it does not exist, a _400 bad request_ is returned.

 ```
 {"error": "Illegal 'id' field!"}
 ```

-### Create/update doctor information
+### Create/Update Doctor Information

 ```
 POST http://capybara.com/api/update
 ```

 If `id` is not included, we create a new doctor record and return the id.

-Example request body to create doctor record:
+**Example Request Body to Create a Doctor Record:**
 ```
 {
   "fieldToUpdate": "doctorName",